 - 3/4 C heavy whipping cream

-- Scoop 1 1/2 C frosting into the piping bag and set aside
+- Scoop 1 1/2 cups frosting into the piping bag and set aside.

-- Place the strawberry layer onto the cake board and scoop 1 1/2 C frosting onto the top of the cake and smooth evenly with the angled spatula
+- Place the strawberry layer onto the cake board.
+Add a layer of slice bananas and scoop 1 1/2 cups of frosting onto the top of the cake and smooth evenly with the angled spatula.

-- Place the chocolate cake layer on top of the frosting and scoop another 1 1/2 C frosting onto the top of the chocolate layer and smooth evenly
+- Place the chocolate cake layer and add another layer of sliced bananas.
+Scoop another 1 1/2 cups frosting onto the top of the chocolate layer and smooth evenly.

 Chocolate ganache directions

 - Using a small pot, heat up the heavy whipping cream until steaming.